jakelindner/Power_Query_Financial_Import/README.md

 ## Project Creation Walkthrough
 ### Folder Structure
 1. Create the PA_Financial_Import Project Folder
+   - Create the rest of the files in this folder
-2. Create the PA_Import_Folder
+3. Create the PA_Import_Folder
    - This will create the area in which you will place all of your raw data files
    - PA stands for Power Automate
-3. Create the Power_Automate_Financial_Information
+4. Create the Power_Automate_Financial_Information
    - This will be the file in which you utilize Power Automate
-4.
+5.
 ### Raw Data Creation via Excel
 I created the